MahinARahman/plant_disease_remedy/README.md

 <b> 3.
 Training: </b> Trained on PyTorch for 8 epochs using Cross Entropy loss function.
 Hyperparameters: Batch size= 64 | Number of epochs = 8 | Max learning rate = 0.005 | Gradient clip = 0.15 | Weight decay = 1e-4 | Optimizer function = SGD

 <b> 4.
-Remedy Mapping: Pandas dictionary was created connecting each disease to possible remedy suggested by US Department of Agriculture.
+Remedy Mapping </b>: Pandas dictionary was created connecting each disease to possible remedy suggested by US Department of Agriculture.

 ## Results
 The model achieved a test accuracy of 99.4% in detecting disease and was able to provide the fetch the relevant remedy from the pandas dictionary.
 However, it struggled to predict similar looking diseases (e.g. predicting potato early blight as pepper bacterial spot as both have similar looking leaves and cause pale spots).